 How to Find Your Vocation in College | Intercollegiate Review: College is both a place where you learn things and a phase of your life.
 For many of those with the opportunity to go to college—and never despise those who don’t—it is a transition between childhood, living with your parents, and independent adulthood.
 So it is a time for seeking, preparing for, and finding vocations.
 (Not just in the sense of jobs.
-College can also lead to other vocations, such as marriage or a heightened awareness of your citizenship.)

 No free man shall be seized or imprisoned, or stripped of his rights or possessions, or outlawed or exiled, or deprived of his standing in any other way, nor will we proceed with force against him, or send others to do so, except by the lawful judgement of his equals or by the law of the land.
 To no one will we sell, to no one deny or delay right or justice.